Chinese court orders ConocoPhillips to pay $266,000 over 2011 oil spills

 The leaked oil spread across as much as 6,200 sq km of water in Bohai Bay, according to court documents.
 The spills were sealed in October 2011, and the field, with daily production of about 160,000 barrels, was restarted in February 2013.

-ConocoPhillips has a 49-percent stake in the field, which is 51-percent owned by CNOOC Ltd, the Hong Kong-listed flagship of CNOOC.
+ConocoPhillips has a 49-percent stake in the field, which is 51-percent owned by CNOOC Ltd (0883.HK), the Hong Kong-listed flagship of CNOOC.

 The court laid responsibility for compensation solely with ConocoPhillips, the operator of the oilfield.